-The vent pipe must overlap a minimum of 1⁄2" on each connection.
+The vent pipe must overlap a minimum of 1⁄2 in.
+(1.3 cm) on each connection.
 It is important that the vent pipe engages fully into any pipe fitting and be kept in that position until the adhesive has fully cured.
 DO NOT drill or punch holes in the plastic pipe or fittings.